...Baby One More Time: Background

-In June 1997, Spears was in talks with manager Lou Pearlman to join female pop group Innosense.
-Lynne Spears asked family friend and entertainment lawyer Larry Rudolph for his opinion and submitted a tape of Spears singing over a Whitney Houston karaoke song along with some pictures.
+In June 1997, Britney Spears was in talks with manager Lou Pearlman to join female pop group Innosense.
+Her mother Lynne Spears asked family friend and entertainment lawyer Larry Rudolph for his opinion and submitted a tape of Spears singing over a Whitney Houston karaoke song along with some pictures.
 Rudolph decided he wanted to pitch her to record labels, therefore she needed a professional demo.
 He sent Spears an unused song from Toni Braxton; she rehearsed for a week and recorded her vocals in a studio with a sound engineer.
-Spears traveled to New York with the demo and met with executives from four labels, returning to Kentwood the same day.
+Spears traveled to New York with the demo and met with executives from four labels, returning to her hometown of Kentwood, Louisiana the same day.
 Three of the labels rejected her, arguing audiences wanted pop bands such as the Backstreet Boys and the Spice Girls, and "there wasn't going to be another Madonna, another Debbie Gibson, or another Tiffany."
 Two weeks later, executives from Jive Records returned calls to Rudolph.
-Senior vice president of A&R Jeff Fenster stated about Spears's audition that "It's very rare to hear someone that age who can deliver emotional content and commercial appeal. [...]
+Senior vice president of A&R Jeff Fenster stated about Spears' audition that "It's very rare to hear someone that age who can deliver emotional content and commercial appeal. [...]
 For any artist, the motivation—the 'eye of the tiger'—is extremely important.
 And Britney had that."
 They appointed her to work with producer Eric Foster White for a month, who reportedly shaped her voice from "lower and less poppy" delivery to "distinctively, unmistakably Britney."
 After hearing the recorded material, president Clive Calder ordered a full album.
 Spears had originally envisioned "Sheryl Crow music, but younger more adult contemporary" but felt all right with her label's appointment of producers, since "It made more sense to go pop, because I can dance to it—it's more me."

 Fenster asked producer Max Martin to meet Spears in New York, after which he returned to Sweden to write her a handful of songs with long-term collaborator Denniz Pop.
 Pop was ill, so Martin asked producer Rami Yacoub to help.
 When six songs were ready, Spears flew to Cheiron Studios in Stockholm, Sweden, where half of the album was recorded in May 1998, nominally produced by Martin, Pop and Yacoub.
 Pop, however, was too ill to attend any of the recording sessions, and Spears never met him.
 In his place, Martin was the acting producer.